 LightStream Reviews And Reputation

-LightStream does not have a Better Business Bureau (BBB) page, but parent company Truist does.
+As a division of Truist, LightStream shares a Better Business Bureau (BBB) profile with its parent company.
 Truist is accredited by the BBB and holds an A+ rating.
-However, the company only has a 1.0 out of 5.0-star customer review score and has fielded over 800 complaints in the last three years.
+However, the company only has a 1.1 out of 5.0-star customer review score and has fielded over 1,800 complaints in the last three years.

-While this seems like a large number, it is not that big considering Truist serves about 12 million U.S. households.
+While this seems like a large number, it's important to consider Truist serves about 12 million U.S. households.
 Plus, the company has taken time to address most of its customers’ complaints filed through the BBB.
 Common complaints include double and over-charging, difficulty getting issues resolved, and failure to have payments reimbursed.
 One customer wrote: